The one-loop amplitudes for Higgs + 4 partons with full mass effects: Coefficients for

 and $\gamma_{R/L}=(1\pm\gamma_5)/2$.
 The identities on the far right of Eq.~(\ref{tracenotation}) holds only for lightlike $p_i$.
 The value of $\mu^2$ is fixed by the constraint $\ell^2 = m^2$ (implying $m^2 + \mu^2 = -\gamma\delta \, s_{12}$) but we have left the coefficient in Eq.~(\ref{epppp}) in this form in order to emphasise the $d$-dimensional nature of the result.
 We choose to write our amplitude in terms of an effective pentagon coefficient $\ehat$ that corresponds to the four-dimensional limit $\mu^2 \to 0$,

 This leads to a very compact form for the complete amplitude~\cite{Ellis:2018hst},

 Although this expression, that includes the scalar pentagon integral, is very simple, we do not follow this approach for the other helicity choices in the following sections.
 Instead, since in the end our aim is to produce a numerical code to calculate this amplitude, we feel that the structure is more straight-forward working only in terms of boxes, triangles and bubble coefficients.
 Adopting this approach also for this amplitude means that the minimal set of coefficients that must be specified corresponds to the ones shown in the first and third columns of Table~\ref{table:pppp}.
+Note that coefficients of integrals that could in principle appear but that are not specified in this table (and in subsequent tables in later sections) vanish.
+There is some ambiguity in the naming convention for the integral coefficients.
+For a given colour-ordered amplitude the external legs will appear in cyclic or anti-cyclic order, c.f.~Eq.~(\ref{explicitfor4}).
+For example, $d_{1\x2\x34}$ in Table~\ref{table:pppp} could equally well be written as $d_{43\x2\x1}$.
+Our convention is that the vertex containing more than one gluon, should appear last in the name of the coefficient.
+Where the compound vertex is in the centre, we have chosen the cyclic ordering.